FIVE MISCONCEPTIONS ABOUT CRYPTO TAXATION

 Since its inception in 2009, there have been many misconceptions about crypto assets, often referred to as cryptocurrencies.
 These confusions have cost eager investors millions of Rands and have subsequently been addressed or explained on numerous media platforms.

 The truth is that crypto assets are here to stay.
-However, there remain a lot of questions for those who are serious about trading in crypto, especially when it comes to taxation.
+However, there remain a lot of questions for those who are serious about trading or investing in crypto, especially when it comes to taxation.

 1. Crypto was not previously subject to tax